teachersnigdha/a-request-to-you/README.md

 Who took how much, who gave how much,
 There is no respect for that,
-Whatever you are looking for, whether it is with me or not, Please tell, whats the story of them big puppys ..... ... (୬)
+Whatever you are looking for, whether it is with me or not, Please tell, whats the story of them big puppys. ...
+(6)

 Swollen fruit juice, no reverence,
 How fast,
 In what worship are you, happy mother,
-How to be happy. ... (୭)
+How to be happy. ...
+(7)

 How long will Mago remain silent,
 We have made a silent vow,
 More than half, gone mother,
-My way of life. ... (୮)
+My way of life. ...
+(8)

 In a nutshell, I'll see you later,
 Hopefully,
 How Tohar, Rup M. Dhurima,
-Ankibu is in front of me. ... (୯)
+Ankibu is in front of me. ...
+(9)

 The path goes to Sinai, Hudilo Janani,
 Hope is burning now,